 Two years after her Fellowship, Miller met Alix Spiegel, a former producer for This American Life, at the Third Coast International Audio Festival.
 Spiegel asked Miller if she wanted to produce a piece she was working on, and that was the first talk they had about what would later become Invisibilia, a radio program launched in January 2015 on NPR about the unseen forces which shape human behavior – our ideas, beliefs, assumptions, and thoughts.
 Invisibilia interweaves personal stories and fascinating new psychological and brain science in a way that, ultimately, makes you see your own life differently.
 Its first season made history when it hit 50 million downloads and was placed on more than 400 public radio stations.

 Miller hunts for stories „in which Duct-Tape Solves the Ethereal Sadness”, as she is being quoted on her profile on National Public Radio website.
 She likes to cover stories that challenge our assumptions about how the human organism works, such as „How to become Batman”, an Invisibilia episode about a blind man who uses echolocation to navigate the world and who says expectations have helped him see.
 Another story she reported was „Editing your life’s stories can create happier endings”, about how editing the stories we tell ourselves can help us with our mental health and more.
 Miller took a break from Invisbilia to write a book.
-Why Fish Don’t Exist, her nonfiction book about taxonomy and when the desire to order the word becomes madness, will be published in 2020 by Simon & Schuster, with illustrations by Kate Samworth, another one of our 2019 speakers.
+Why Fish Don’t Exist, her nonfiction book about taxonomy and when the desire to order the world becomes madness, will be published in 2020 by Simon & Schuster, with illustrations by Kate Samworth, another one of our 2019 speakers.
 Her other written work on science has been published in the New Yorker, VQR, Catapult and beyond.

 Get to know Lulu Miller’s work